Yu-Liu666/Cinema_Online_Tickets/README.md

 # SELF-SERVICE TICKETING KIOSK FOR CINEMAS
 The software is used to help customers to buy movie tickets.
+We developed the software using agile development.

 Location of java files:
 All code is in the .\Software(Source code)\src\com\code, and I use three folders called "dom", "gui", "javabean" to store our java files.